-You are cordially invited to attend the 2014 Annual Meeting of Stockholders of Esperion Therapeutics, Inc. to be held on Thursday, May 15, 2014, at 8:00 a.m. local time, at Esperion Therapeutics, Inc.'s corporate headquarters located at 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108.
+You are cordially invited to attend the 2015 Annual Meeting of Stockholders of Esperion Therapeutics, Inc. to be held on Thursday, May 14, 2015, at 8:00 a.m. local time, at Esperion Therapeutics, Inc.'s corporate headquarters located at 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108.
+You may obtain directions to the location of the Annual Meeting by calling our offices at (734) 887-3903.

-The Notice of 2014 Annual Meeting of Stockholders and the Proxy Statement contain details of the business to be conducted at the Annual Meeting and information you should consider when you vote your shares.
+The Notice of 2015 Annual Meeting of Stockholders and the Proxy Statement contain details of the business to be conducted at the Annual Meeting and information you should consider when you vote your shares.

-At the Annual Meeting, the agenda includes (1) the election of three directors, (2) the ratification of our 2013 Stock Option and Incentive Plan, and (3) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014.
-The Board of Directors unanimously recommends that you vote FOR the election of each director nominee, FOR the ratification of the 2013 Stock Option and Incentive Plan, and FOR the ratification of the appointment of Ernst & Young LLP.
+At the Annual Meeting, the agenda includes (1) the election of three directors, and (2) the approval of our Amended and Restated 2013 Stock Option and Incentive Plan, and (3) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
+The Board of Directors unanimously recommends that you vote FOR the election of each director nominee, FOR the approval of the Amended and Restated 2013 Stock Option and Incentive Plan, and FOR the ratification of the appointment of Ernst & Young LLP.